Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 - Reducing excess intestinal secretions

-This effect is more supportive than curative and works best in mild cases.
+This effect is supportive rather than curative and tends to work best in mild cases.

 If you want to include pomegranate during diarrhea, do it carefully: